carlos-a-g-h/judgement-day/README.md

 ## Changelog

-### 2023-08-28
+### 2023-08-30

-- When a directory is wiped out, it will not remain empty
+- Wiped out directories will no longer leave behind an empty directory

 ### 2023-06-08